-Infection tied to restaurant leaves 11 in intensive care
+Infection tied to restaurant puts 11 in intensive care

 San Jose, Calif. — Health officials say 11 people have been hospitalized in intensive care after contracting a bacterial infection linked to a San Francisco Bay Area restaurant.